Outcomes Executive Summary

 The Center for Career Excellence empowers students and young alumni to articulate the value of their St. Lawrence education to navigate success in a diverse world through meaningful experiences and connections.

-The following report outlines the results of the Follow-up Survey for the Class of 2021.
-This report is a summary of the employment and continuing education activities the members of the Class of 2021 were engaged in seven to ten months post-graduation.
+The following report outlines the results of the Follow-Up Survey for the Class of 2023.
+This report is a summary of the employment and continuing education activities the members of the Class of 2023 were engaged in seven to ten months post-graduation.
 The survey is an important component of the Center for Career Excellence’s ongoing efforts to better understand our graduate outcomes, as well as the employers and graduate programs with whom we should continue to build relationships.
 The report is shared with the St. Lawrence community to assist with advising students and accomplishing work objectives.

-To summarize, 369 of the 536 graduates reported their career status for a response rate of 68.8%, slightly below the Class of 2020.
+To summarize, 328 of the 520 graduates reported their career status for a response rate of 63.1%, a moderate decrease of 11% compared to the Class of 2022.
 Respondents completed the survey online, and extensive outreach was conducted through email, social media, and personal messaging through email, LinkedIn, and text messaging.
-The Center for Career Excellence also collaborated with coaches and faculty to seek their assistance in contacting non-respondents to encourage survey completion.
-Data was collected between December 2021 and April 11, 2022.
+The Center for Career Excellence also collaborated with coaches, other administrative staff, and faculty to seek their assistance in contacting non-respondents to encourage survey completion.
+Data was collected between December 1, 2023 and March 8, 2024.

-The following pages contain more detailed information on the impacts of the COVID-19 pandemic, top 10 career industries and job functions, sources of employment, salary information, a list of jobs and internships obtained by the class, and a breakdown of graduate and professional school programs members of the class are attending.
+The following pages contain more detailed information on the top 10 career industries and job functions, sources of employment, salary information, a list of jobs and internships obtained by the class, and a breakdown of graduate and professional school programs members of the class are attending.

 Respectfully,